-I asked the Coventry framer who I bought my assemblage frames from where in Coventry he’d recommend I stand and hold my sign ‘name a person in a place in Coventry for me to visit.’
-He told me that the Lady Godiva Statue at Broadgate is a busy, central spot.
+I asked the framer who I bought my picture frames from where in Coventry he’d recommend I stand and hold my sign ‘name a person in a place in Coventry for me to visit.’
+He said the Lady Godiva Statue at Broadgate is a busy, central spot.

-Peter in the shop overheard our conversation and offered to personally take me to Broadgate.
+A guy called Peter in the shop overheard our conversation and said he’d personally take me to Broadgate.
 Peter works as a postman in Coventry and knows his way around the city.

 At the centre of Broadgate square is a monument to Lady Godiva, legendary for her naked horse ride through the streets of Coventry in protest against a hated tax rise instituted by her husband, Lord Leofric.